-Andy grew up in Southern Illinois and is a veteran of the United States Army.
+Andy has a master’s degree in Musiness Administration (MBA) from John Brown University.
+He grew up in Southern Illinois and is a veteran of the United States Army.
 While earning a bachelor’s degree in social studies education from Evangel University, he completed a summer internship at Teen Challenge Adventure Ranch and became full-time staff for an additional eighteen months.
-He went on to complete a master’s degree in business administration from John Brown University and embarked on several successful business ventures around the country.
 In 2016, he returned to Northwest Arkansas to rejoin the team at Teen Challenge Adventure Ranch.
 Andy believes troubled boys can become history makers and change their world for the better.

 Seth is originally from Stockton Illinois.
 During his freshman year of college, Seth volunteered in youth ministry at a local church.
 It was there that he felt God calling him to full-time ministry.
 He continued ministering to youth by using sports, outdoor recreational ministry programs, and serving in churches across the country.
-Seth has associate degrees in general studies and bible and theology, and he completed a bachelor degree in multidisciplinary studies from Southeastern University in 2016.
+Seth has associate degrees in General Studies and Bible and Theology, and he completed a bachelor degree in Multidisciplinary Dtudies from Southeastern University in 2016.
 Later that year, Seth joined the staff team at Teen Challenge Adventure Ranch.
 Seth’s desire for these troubled boys is for them to “learn to walk out their faith in Christ.”

 Micah grew up near Fayetteville, AR.
 He was active in his local church and gained experience in leadership as he worked with the young adults there.
 He heard about Teen Challenge Adventure Ranch through friends and fellow church members who worked at the program.
 He immediately felt a strong connection with the ministry.
 He began working with TCAR as an intern and later joined the staff team.
 Micah is also currently on the administration board of a local ministry.
 Micah’s hope for troubled boys is that they develop an incredibly deep love for God.